yuanchaohu/pymattersim/docs/gr.md

 - condition is bool type, so calculate partial g(r) for selected particles
 - condition is complex number, so calculate spatial correlation of complex number
 - condition is float scalar, so calculate spatial correlation of scalar number
+- condition is vector type, so calculate spatial correlation of vector field
+- condition is tensorial type, so calculate spatial correlation of tensorial field

 $A_i=1$ reverts to the overall $g(r)$, representing all particle are selected.
 Bool type $A_i$ makes the calculation for only selected particles with $A_i=True$.
 For example, for $g_{\alpha\alpha}(r)$ and $g_{\beta\beta}(r)$, but not for $g_{\alpha\beta}(r)$.
 The conditional $g(r)$ for $A_i$ is defined as
 $$